-Pilot SP-32-NG/PG-FD is designed such that its air tube can be welded directly to the burner plate, or placed in the mounting tube (see Fig. 2).
+SP-48-FD pilot's air tube can be welded directly to the burner plate, or placed in the mounting tube (see Fig. 2).

-It should be noted that the distance from the gas head with mounting ring to the burner plate should be not less than 150mm and insertion depth cannot exceed the "L" value - see Fig. 1.
+It should be noted that the distance from the gas head with mounting ring to the burner plate should be not less than 150 mm and insertion depth cannot exceed the "L" value - see Fig. 1.

-Pilot air tube is made of stainless steel, mounting tube is made of carbon steel - note that for welding.
+Pilot air tube is made of stainless steel, mounting tube is made of carbon steel which must be noted for welding.